htchan/DevOp-Tutorial-Code-Coverage/tutorial.md

 Chan Ho Ting, Martin Gabrielsen

 ## Introduction
-Testing is important in developing a system.
-It helps the developer to ensure that functions work well by providing test cases and asserting its result.
-This article will introduce what is code coverage, based on java development environment and Gradle.
+Testing is important in DevOps.
+From continue integration to continue deployment, developer should run the test case to make sure that the functions in new implemented or bugs solved version work well by providing test cases and asserting its result.
+One of the criteria to define a test is good enough or not is code coverage and this article will introduce what is code coverage, based on java development environment and Gradle.
 This tutorial will explain different types of code coverage criteria and discuss the usage of code coverage.

 The example used in this tutorial is a basic linked list implementation.
-The code used in this tutorial can be downloaded from [here](github).
+The code used in this tutorial can be downloaded from [here](https://github.com/htchan/DevOp-Tutorial-Code-Coverage).

 We start with introducing JUnit and Jacoco which help further explanation on code coverage.